ochubar/SRW/README.txt

 	make all
 	cp srwlpy.so ../../env/work/srw_python/

-3. Check examples:
+2. Check examples:
-	Make sure that path to Python 3.2 (or 2.7) is added to the PATH variable and "srw_python" to PYTHONPATH variable: export PATH="$PATH:<absolute path to Python 3.2>" # this is not necessary if you install python using the distro's package manager export PYTHONPAH="$PYTHONPATH:SRW_Dev/env/work/srw_python/" # temporarely solution
+	Make sure the path to Python 3.5 (or 2.7) is added to the PATH variable and "srw_python" to PYTHONPATH variable: export PATH="$PATH:<absolute path to Python 3.5>" # this is not necessary if you install python using the distro's package manager export PYTHONPAH="$PYTHONPATH:SRW_Dev/env/work/srw_python/" # temporarely solution
 	or
 	echo "export PYTHONPATH=$PYTHONPATH:SRW_Dev/env/work/srw_python/" >> ~/.bashrc # permanent solution for a single user